jules2689/trudeau/docs/2020-04-21/pre_news.md

 **Rosemary**:

 Appreciate it.
-That is Larry Harrison a member of Nova Scotia's legislature and he joins us us from shortt's lake.
+That is Larry Harrison, a member of Nova Scotia's legislature and he joins us us from shortt's lake.
 Ok.
 We'll turn back to what we have come to the usual part of our day.
 If anything is usual these days.
 But it is the regular update from the Prime Minister that we do expect at this time.
-Some sort of normalcy and routine, I guess, is provided by that. and also by the help of My colleagues here in Ottawa the cbc's David Cochrane and the host of "power & politics", Vassy kapelos.
+Some sort of normalcy and routine, I guess, is provided by that. and also by the help of My colleagues here in Ottawa, the cbc's David Cochrane and the host of "power & politics", Vassy kapelos.
 We'll talk about what to expect from the Prime Minister today because while yesterday was very much focused on Nova Scotia, and I imagine he'll have a little more to say on that today, potentially, he is also in the midst, of course, of putting together a government response to fight the pandemic and we do expect him to talk about places and things that might have gotten left out. and I'll start with Vassy.